GoCarrot/base_image_factory/README.md

 ### FluentBit

 The Base Image provides [FluentBit](https://fluentbit.io) as teak-log-collector, with the following defaults:
-- systemd, cloudinit, and fluentbit logs are tailed under ancillary.{process}
+- systemd, cloudinit, fluentbit, and configurator logs are tailed under ancillary.{process}
 - ancillary logs are outputted to cloudwatch_logs under /teak/server/{{ server_environment }}/ancillary/{{ process_name }}:{{ service_name }}.{{ hostname }}
 - logs with the service.default tag will be outputted to /teak/server/{{ server_environment }}/service/{{ service_name }}:{{ service_name }}.{{ hostname }}
 - Downstream images may add additional configuration for fluentbit in /etc/teak-log-collector/conf.d/\*.conf.